UPDATE ON DRAFT MULTI-YEAR IMPLEMENTATION PLAN FOR BUCKET 1 FUNDING – MAY 16, 2017

 Allocation of Funds Under the RESTORE Act

 The Council and the State of Texas recognize this unique and unprecedented opportunity to implement a coordinated Gulf region-wide restoration effort.
 The Council’s five goals included in the Plan are: (1) Restore and Conserve Habitat – Restore and conserve the health, diversity, and resilience of key coastal, estuarine, and marine habitats.
 (2) Restore Water Quality – Restore and protect water quality of the Gulf Coast regions fresh, estuarine, and marine waters.
 (3) Replenish and Protect Living Coastal and Marine Resources – Restore and protect healthy, diverse, and sustainable living coastal and marine resources.
 (4) Enhance Community Resilience – Build upon and sustain communities with capacity to adapt to short- and long-term changes.
 (5) Restore and Revitalize the Gulf Economy – Enhance the sustainability and resiliency of the Gulf economy.
-That Plan is in the process of being updated.

 Governor Rick Perry established The Texas RESTORE Advisory Board (PDF) (TxRAB) to advise and assist TCEQ Commissioner Toby Baker in performing his duties under the RESTORE Act.
 TxRAB members, representing 10 state agencies and the Governor’s Office of Economic Development and Tourism, will assist in developing the required RESTORE Act plans as well as provide guidance and counsel regarding the allocation of RESTORE Act funds.